 Leonie Taams obtained a PhD in Immunology from Utrecht University, the Netherlands, with a thesis entitled 'Anergic T cells as active regulators of the immune response'.
 Leonie undertook postdoctoral studies at the Royal Free and University College Medical School in London.
 There, with Professor Arne Akbar, she isolated and characterised, as one of the first groups worldwide, human regulatory CD4+CD25+ T cells.

-In addition to her research activities, Leonie is the Head of the School of Immunology & Microbial Sciences in the Faculty of Life Sciences & Medicine at King’s.
-She is also Director of the FOCIS Centre of Excellence at King’s and Editor-in-Chief of the journal Clinical and Experimental Immunology.
+In addition to her research and educational activities, Leonie is the Head of the School of Immunology & Microbial Sciences in the Faculty of Life Sciences & Medicine at King’s.
+She also directs the Wellcome Trust-funded PhD programme in Neuro-Immune Interactions in Health and Disease, and is Director of the FOCIS Centre of Excellence at King’s.

 Previously, Leonie was Head of Department of Inflammation Biology (2017-2023) and Director of the Centre for Inflammation Biology and Cancer Immunology (CIBCI) at King’s (2016-2023).
-She served as a member of the EULAR scientific programme committee and was Congress Secretary of the British Society of Immunology (BSI) and a BSI Trustee.
-She was a member of the Divisional Athena Swan Self Assessment Team that led to an Athena SWAN silver award.
-Leonie also held substantive teaching & education roles, including Deputy Director and Chair of the Assessment Sub Board of the MSc Immunology, module organizer and personal tutor.
-She is a recipient of the King’s Graduate School Supervisory Excellence Award 2011-2012.
+She held substantive teaching & education roles, including Deputy Director and Chair of the Assessment Sub Board of the MSc Immunology, module organizer and personal tutor.
+She was Congress Secretary of the British Society of Immunology (BSI) and a BSI Trustee (2014-2017) and served for 8 years as the Editor-in-Chief of the BSI journal Clinical and Experimental Immunology (2017-2024).
+She frequently serves as a member of national and international scientific programme committees, advisory boards and funding panels.
+Leonie is a recipient of the King’s Graduate School Supervisory Excellence Award 2011-2012.